verrazzano/docs/content/en/docs/customize/opensearch.md

 ```
 There are three ways to define a plugin in the installList
 - [Define a plugin by name](https://opensearch.org/docs/latest/opensearch/install/plugins#install-a-plugin-by-name)
-  You can install the plugin by its name also.
+  You can install the plugin by its name.
 There are some already built [additional plugins](https://opensearch.org/docs/latest/opensearch/install/plugins#additional-plugins) that you can install by name.

   e.g.
   ```yaml
   installList: